Nikon D5 vs Sony A7R

 Studio photographers will appreciate that the Nikon D5 (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the D5 and the A7R have been discontinued, but can regularly be found used on ebay.
 The A7R was replaced by the Sony A7R II, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5 and A7R can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Sony A7R Manual.

 So how do things add up?
 Is the Nikon D5 better than the Sony A7R or vice versa?
 The listing below highlights the relative strengths of the two models.